mortenskoett/itu-devops-group-noname/report/chapters/200_systems_perspective.md

 - Implement system monitoring and logging
 - Perform security review
 - Rethink system for scalability and accessibility
-- Revise our system for maintainability and technical Debt
+- Revise our system for maintainability and technical debt

 ### Legacy system
 The legacy system was made with an outdated version of Flask (python framework), a local file based SQLite database and a few bash scripts.
 It was designed to live on a single physical server with no thoughts of software concurrency and no strategy for operation and maintenance.
 This was the first step to think into the choice of af new system.